ragingwind/mobile-chromeapp-starter-kit/readme.md

 ## Polymer Starter Kit (PSK)

-The starter kit are using PSK as default application. but we have to had some of changes from PSK for fitting in Chrome Apps.
+The Mobile Chrome App Starter Kit use PSK as default application but we have to had some of changes from PSK for fitting in Chrome Apps.
 We use latest version at this time it was coming over from [latest commit](https://github.com/PolymerElements/polymer-starter-kit/commit/ece4f2c2aa75ce3ebfe6ccd5d71528168ce63a11) at master brach on the PSK.
 The version of PSK could be updated any time if we need to.
 Please see below what has been changed in the current version.

 - gulpfile.js:
   - Change `dist` path to `../platform/www/app/`